mjordan/introduction_to_relational_databases/README.md

 Each row in the table describes a single book, and the data is organized into columns, with each intersection of a row and a column containing a single piece of data.
 But if each intersection of a row and a column can contain only one piece of data, how do we handle data that can apply more than once to each book, such as its author?
 It's pretty common for a book to have more than one author.

 Relational databases organize data into multiple tables, and link the tables together so that all the data about something (in our example, a single book) can be assembled from the relevant tables as needed.
+In order to make sure the links between tables are trustworthy, each row in each table needs to have a unique identifier.
+We will provide more information about identifiers (commonly called "ids") shortly but notice that all of the tables depicted below have ID columns.

 If we put data about authors in its own table, we can allow each book to have multiple authors.
 Because each book can have many authors, and each author can have written more than one book, we say that books and authors have a "many-to-many" relationship with each other.
 Relational databases accommodate this type of relationship by using a third table whose function is to relate the two things described in separate tables, as illustrated in this diagram:

 ![Books and authors](assets/BooksAuthors.jpg)